 - 1 onion, finely chopped

 - Small sprig of rosemary

 - Any roast roots, such as carrots, parsnips, celeriac, even potatoes, chopped fairly small

-- 1–1.5 litres veg or chicken stock, depending on the amount of veg and pulses you’re using
+- 1–1.5 litres veg stock, depending on the amount of veg and pulses you’re using

 - 400g tin whole plum tomatoes, roughly chopped

 - 200–400g cooked cannellini beans, drained and rinsed if tinned

 - 100–150g cooked chickpeas, drained and rinsed if tinned

 - Few handfuls of shredded greens, fresh or leftover (see tips and swaps)

 - Salt and freshly ground black pepper